square/anvil/README.md

 #### Incremental Kotlin compilation breaks Anvil's feature to merge contributions

 > [!TIP]
-> Anvil now experimentally supports incremental compilation and Gradle's build caching,
+> Anvil now supports incremental compilation and Gradle's build caching,
 > as of [v2.5.0](https://github.com/square/anvil/releases/tag/v2.5.0-beta01).
 >
-> This feature is disabled by default.
+> This feature is enabled by default.
-> It can be enabled via a Gradle property or the Gradle DSL:
+> It can be disabled via a Gradle property or the Gradle DSL:
 > <details open>
 > <summary>Gradle Properties</summary>
 >
 > ```properties
 > # gradle.properties
-> com.squareup.anvil.trackSourceFiles=true # default is false
+> com.squareup.anvil.trackSourceFiles=false # default is true
 > ```
 >
 > </details>